 Recommended extracurricular activities and experiences: Independent research projects, law enforcement officer ride-along, Alpha Phi Sigma Criminal Justice Honor Society, study abroad, other community involvement and equity, diversity and inclusion (EDI) experiences such as a student association or club, volunteering in the community, or other experiences that expose you to communities and cultivate a service-minded perspective.
-Criminal justice national conferences.
+Criminal justice national conferences such as Justice Information Resource Network or International Association of Crime Analysts.